-Fig. 1.
-According to Katsoulis et al., schematic response of the infected host to malariaspecific virulence factor and in turn, the awakening of the host's systemic inflammatory response with focus on its effect in the formation of malaria-related acute kidney injury (AKI).
-[26, with modification]
+Fig 1.
+Response of the host to malaria-specific virulence factor and in turn, the awakening of the host's systemic inflammatory response with focus on its effect in the formation of malaria-related acute kidney injury (AKI).
+[26, with modification].

-The interdependent occurrence of the unique hallmarks of pathology clearly characterized by several life-threatening symptoms, including pRBC sequestration, microvasculature deteriorated. endothelial activation, massive intravascular hemolysis and hemodynamic uncertainty, crowning in the exacerbation of an active systemic inflammatory reaction on the kidnevs. might constitute the uppermost mechanism of developing AKI (Fig. 1).
+The interdependent occurrence of the unique hallmarks of pathology clearly characterized by several life-threatening symptoms, including PRBC sequestration, microvasculature deteriorated, endothelial activation, massive intravascular hemolysis and hemodynamic uncertainty, crowning in the exacerbation of an active systemic inflammatory reaction on the kidneys, might constitute the uppermost mechanism of developing AKI (Figure 1).